-Photographing the Laugavegur Trail – The Photographs14 Apr 2019, Posted by iceland, landscapes, trips in
+Photographing the Laugavegur Trail – The Photographs14 Apr 2019, Posted by Blog, iceland, landscapes, Photos, trips in

->

-> Following on from my previous two posts on hiking the Laugavegur trail last year, this post contains my favourite images from that trip.
+Following on from my previous two posts on hiking the Laugavegur trail last year, this post contains my favourite images from that trip.
 We did the hike back in August 2018 (having started planning in the previous January), so this is clearly a good few months on to only just be sharing images.

 That may seem odd, but this trip took a lot of planning and consumed a lot of my thoughts in the months leading up to it so expectations were high, and it can take a while for those expectations to be managed once you get back and offload a few memory cards worth of images.
 You can obviously never expect to get the ‘perfect weather’ that you hope for.
 The chances of actually being in the right place at the right time, on a first visit, where you are scoping out locations as you go are very slim.
 So the reality is often very different to what you spent numerous months imagining.
 And whilst experience helps you know this before you even set off, it still leads to a challenging period of reflection and objectivity when you look back through the images made.
 So I’ve spent a little while with these, but it’s about time I stop procrastinating and share them…